 USB drives are convenient, but you can’t use one with your phone.
 Well, unless you have an Android phone and know what USB OTG is.

 USB On-The-Go (OTG) is a standardized specification that allows a device to read data from a USB device without requiring a PC.
 The device basically becomes a USB host, which isn’t an ability every gadget has.
+You will need an OTG cable or OTG connector.

 You can do a lot with this, For example, you might connect a USB flash drive to your phone, or use a video game controller with an Android device.